-C. Extensions and densifications of the ground marking system by first order, second order class I or second order class II methods only shall be used.
-Such extensions and densifications shall be integrated with previously established horizontal control stations of equal or higher order to form a matrix or network no part of which shall have positional errors exceeding those specified for class II second order.
-The spacing intervals shall not exceed three miles.
+C. Extensions and densifications of the ground marking system must use relevant NGS standards, specifications, guidelines and recommendations for data to be included in the NSRS.
+Such extensions and densifications must be integrated with previously established geodetic control stations that are connected to and consistent with the NSRS.
+Coordinates determined for new stations must have positional accuracies consistent with those published by NGS for NSRS stations in the vicinity of new stations .

-D. The results of these surveys are public domain and shall be duly recorded in the office of the county recorder of the county where the horizontal control station is situated.
+D. The results of geodetic control station surveys are public domain and shall be duly recorded in either the office of the county recorder of the county where the geodetic control station is situated; the publicly accessible database of NGS, or both.
+Notwithstanding the data being public domain physical access to geodetic control stations shall be governed by ARS 33-104.D,

 33-138 Recording prerequisite

-Coordinates based on the Arizona coordinate system, 1983, shall not be presented to be recorded in any public land records unless the recording document also contains the descriptions of not less than two horizontal control stations of first order, second order class I or second order class II positional accuracy which shall not exceed six miles from the nearest point or line of the land survey.
+Coordinates based on the AzPCS, must not be presented to be recorded in any public land records, map, report of survey, or geospatial document unless the recording document also contains the descriptions of not less than two geodetic control stations within the NSRS published by NGS, and which shall not exceed six miles from the nearest point or line of the land survey.